 There are three types of OICs:

-- Doubt as to Collectibility: the taxpayer lacks sufficient income and assets to pay tax debt within the statutory period
+• Doubt as to Collectability: The taxpayer lacks sufficient income and assets to pay tax debt within the statutory period.

-You also want to file all legally required returns and be current on mandatory estimated tax payments for the current year to qualify.
+You also want to file all legally required returns and be up to date on mandatory estimated tax payments for the current year to qualify.

 IRS Payment Plans

-- Short-Term Payment Plan: reserved for taxpayers who owe less than $100,000 (including penalties and interest) and can pay the outstanding balance within a 120 to 180-day period
+• Short-Term Payment Plan: Reserved for taxpayers who owe less than $100,000 (including penalties and interest) and can pay the outstanding balance within a 120 to 180-day period.
+This payment plan is only available to individual taxpayers.
+You can apply for this payment plan online without having to pay any setup fees.

-- Long-Term Payment Plan: reserved for taxpayers or businesses who owe no more than $50,000 or $25,000, respectively, and can repay the outstanding balance in six or fewer years
+• Long-Term Payment Plan: Reserved for individual taxpayers or businesses who owe no more than $50,000 or $25,000, respectively, and can repay the outstanding balance in six or fewer years.
+This option involves a minimum $31 setup fee.

-- Extended-Term Payment Plan: the terms of this installment agreement depends on what the taxpayer can afford, as determined by the IRS, once income and expenses are taken into consideration
+• Extended-Term Payment Plan: The terms of this installment agreement depend on what the taxpayer can afford, as determined by the IRS, once income and expenses are taken into consideration.

 Currently Not Collectible (CNC) Status